rjmcbain/express-views-lesson/readme.md

 app.set('view engine', 'ejs');
 ```

 Let's look at a few things going on here: `path` is a core Node module dealing with paths.
-In our example, we've added the [path.join()](https://nodejs.org/api/path.html#path_path_join_path1_path2) method.
-For us, this normalizes all the arguments into a path string which will help when we use the `__dirname` global variable and a file or folder.
-After adding this, our Node app's view folder will look like:  `app/views`
+In our example, we've used the [path.join()](https://nodejs.org/api/path.html#path_path_join_path1_path2) method, which combines the directory that `app.js` is in (`app`) with `views` to tell our node app to look for views inside `app/views`.

 The second `app.set()` tells Express to use the ejs templating engine.
 This allows you to embed JavaScript to work with data (especially with conditionals and loops) in your views.
 For example, we can choose not to render partials if a user is already logged in.
 The file path to your view files now will end in `.ejs`

 The middle line requires the `ejs` module in our app for files it encounters with the `.ejs` file extension.
-More specifically, it requires the `renderFile` method we used earlier.
+More specifically, it requires the `renderFile` method we used in our [EJS Intro](https://github.com/den-wdi-2/intro-ejs).

 Since we're ready to use `.ejs` now, let's set up our file structure to make sure our application can call the files properly.
 Create the following folder structure: